“It’s a Top Ride”

 Cape York is truly one of Australia’s last frontiers and we’re extremely fortunate so much of it is accessible by motorcycle.
+Our exclusive private property access lets you ride the tracks that the others won’t take you to.

 Day 1.
 Cairns to Lions Den Hotel – 227km